-The IRB's initial approval letter includes the duration of the approval period.
+The IRB's initial approval letter includes the duration of the approval period for studies which require continuing review.
+This includes research that is FDA regulated, greater than minimal risk, or reviewed under the pre-2018 Common Rule.
 The eIRB sends out notifications to the Principal Investigator, Lead Investigator and Lead Study Coordinator at intervals prior to the end of the approval period.
-The PI is are responsible for submission of complete continuing review application regardless of receipt of eIRB notification.
-Delays in response can jeopardize IRB approval.
-Without continuing review and approval, a study cannot continue.
+The expiration date indicates the end of the approval period for studies which require continuing review.
+Continuing reviews do not need to be submitted for studies without an expiration date unless specifically required by the IRB.
+The PI is responsible for submission of the complete continuing review application regardless of receipt of eIRB notification.

 Submission of Continuing Review Progress Reports

 PIs are encouraged to submit Continuing Reviews for full board studies at least 45 days prior to IRB approval expiration.
-For studies reviewed using Expedited Procedures, the submission should be submitted at least 30 days prior to approval expiration.
+For studies requiring continuing review using Expedited Procedures, the submission should be submitted at least 30 days prior to approval expiration.

 Expiration of IRB Approval

-A continuing review is a time for study teams to tell the IRB what has happened since the previous review, or initial approval.
-At time of continuing review, the IRB ensures that the study still meets the regulatory criteria for approval including additional protections for vulnerable populations (such as children), if applicable.
-When providing a progress report, the following information should be highlighted: the current progress of the study including what has happened since the last review, any achievements (such as meeting enrollment goals), or any areas of deficiency (such as why enrollment is behind schedule).
+Continuing review is a time for study teams to tell the IRB what has happened since the IRB's previous review & approval, which could be the IRB's initial approval.
+At time of continuing review, the IRB ensures that the study still meets all of the regulatory criteria for approval, including the additional protections for vulnerable populations, such as for children (when applicable).
+When providing a progress report for a continuing review, the following information should be highlighted: the current progress of the study including what has happened since the last review, any achievements (such as meeting enrollment goals), or any areas of deficiency (such as why enrollment is behind schedule).

 During its review of the study progress report, the IRB ensures that all study team members have required human subjects training.
-If CITI training is expired or if a required training (such as study coordinator training) is missing, this will prolong the review process.
-Ensuring that study staff members are up to date on required training before submission, can expedite the review process.
+If CITI training is expired or if a required training (such as study coordinator training) is missing, it may prolong the review process.

 The IRB also reviews the consent form and other study materials in detail.
 If any language is out of date, then changes may be required.
 Changes to the study cannot be performed as part of continuing review; changes to study materials requires the submission of a separate amendment.